OpenBB-finance/OpenBB/openbb_platform/core/README.md

 ## Overview

 The Core extension serves as the foundational component of the OpenBB Platform.
-It encapsulates essential functionalities and serves as a infrastructural base for other extensions.
+It encapsulates essential functionalities and serves as an infrastructural base for other extensions.
 This extension is vital for maintaining the integrity and standardization of the platform.

 ## Key Features